The Ghosts Within

 I take a moment to consider the question.
 “One where your past is abandoned to well-worn hands of fate.”

 “My late husband used to say, ‘fate is the god of those who won’t see God.’
-But I think you see just fine; otherwise, why would you be in my church crying like a lost child?”
+But I think you see just fine; otherwise, you wouldn’t be in my church crying like a lost child?”

 “Crying?”